Improvements to statement posting functionality

 Disable counting required – When this option is set to Yes, the posting process for a statement continues, even if the difference between the counted amount and the transaction amount on the statement is outside the threshold that is defined on the Statement FastTab for Retail stores.

-Also, with the new posting process, it is required to define a Gift card product on the Gift card FastTab on the Posting tab of the Retail parameters page.
-This is true even if no Gift cards are used by the organization.
+- Maximum number of threads to validate store transactions – This field defines the number of threads that will be used to validate retail transactions.
+Validating retail transactions is a required step that needs to occur before the transactions can be pulled into the statements.
+You also need to define a Gift card product on the Gift card FastTab on the Posting tab of the Retail parameters page.
+This needs to defined even if gift cards are not used by the organization.

 Statements can be calculated and posted in batch using the menu items Calculate statements in batch and Post statements in batch.
 Alternatively, statements can be manually calculated and posted by using the Retail statements menu item that the improved statement posting feature provides.